cdubwisdom/pytest_framework_template/README.md

 # pytest_framework_template

-## A simple frameowrk to jump start web ui testing using Selenium Webdriver and the Pytest Page Object testing framework
+## A simple framework to jump start web ui testing using Selenium Webdriver and the Pytest Page Object testing framework
 ### Includes functions to help find and use web elements, simplifying test methods.

 # Modules Breakdown